ephemeralities/tea.js/README.md

 ```
 # Status

 As of now, the engine is in a very primitive state, and will be for quite a while.
-I am really only doing this for fun.
+Currently only capable of 2-D games